 The table below provides information relating to certain voluntary self-identified characteristics of our directors.
-Each of the categories listed in the table below has the meaning as set forth in Nasdaq Stock Market ("Nasdaq") Rule 5605(f).
+Each of the categories listed in the table below has the meaning as set forth in the applicable listing requirements of The Nasdaq Stock Market ("Nasdaq listing standards") Rule 5605(f).
+Our previous year's disclosure can be found in our definitive proxy statement filed with the SEC on April 18, 2022.

-Board Diversity Matrix (As of April 18, 2022)
+Board Diversity Matrix (As of April 24, 2023)

-Total Number of Directors #
+Total Number of Directors 7

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 1 4 2

 Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

 Asian 2

-Hispanic or Latinx
+Hispanic or Latinx -

+Native Hawaiian or Pacific Islander

+White 1 2

+Two or More Races or Ethnicities -

+LGBTQ+

+Did Not Disclose Demographic Background 2